Bayesian Wavelet Shrinkage with Beta Priors: Default Prior Hyperparameters

 Shrinkage rules under triangular prior with $m=3$ and $\alpha \in \{0.6, 0.7, 0.8, 0.9, 0.99\}$ and their statistical properties are shown in Figure \ref{fig:triang} and Table \ref{tab:trisk}.
 The behaviors of the rules and the properties are the same as the rules under beta prior.
 The performances of the shrinkage rule under triangular prior in our simulation studies were great as we will see later and its explicit formula can bring advantages in computational implementation.

-\section{Default prior hyperparameters}
+\section{Default Prior Hyperparameters}

-Methods and criteria for determination of the involved parameters and hyperparameters to estimate the coefficients are important in Bayesian procedures.
-In the framework of Bayesian shrinkage with beta prior, the choices of the $\sigma$ parameter of the random error distribution and the hyperparameters $\alpha$, $m$ and $a$ of the beta prior distribution of the wavelet coefficient are required.
-We present the methods and criteria already available in the literature for such choices and used in simulation and application studies.
+Methods and criteria for determination of the associated model hyperparameters to estimate the coefficients are critical for any Bayesian procedure.
+In the framework of Bayesian shrinkage with a beta prior, the choices of the $\sigma$ parameter of the random error distribution and the hyperparameters $\alpha$, $m$ and $a$ of the beta prior distribution are required.
+We present the methods and criteria adapted from proposals already available in the literature.
+The proposed metods for parameter or hyperparameter selection are used in simulation and application studies.